adastezu/Shortest-Common-Superstring/README.md

 Run the main.py file to run the greedy procedure and the boosting procedure in the greedy algorithm.
 ## Notes
 The programs only run in python 2.X and might throw errors in other versions.
 The program requires a data file "MH0004.seq.fa".
 Place the data file in the same directory as the program files while running the code.

+In the very near future, I will be uploading the report explaining the algorithms and graph reduction.